Monday, September 30, 2024

 September 27 Paris to the Faroe Islands

-First glimpse of the towering cliffs
+First glimpse of the towering cliffs of the Faroe Islands

 The sitting cum games room.

-September 26 the end of an epic voyage
+September 26 The end of an epic voyage

 Longyearbyen - that is coal mining 'trappings' you can see at the port I think